LagosPortugalGuide.com

 The monthly rainfall and number of wet days

 Summer provides the most reliable beach weather, with nearly every day in July and August suitable for visiting the beach.
-In contrast, the winter months of December through February rarely offer conditions that meet our beach day criteria, with temperatures typically remaining below the 23°C threshold even on sunny days.
+In contrast, the winter months of December through February rarely offer conditions that meet these beach day criteria, with temperatures typically remaining below the 23°C threshold even on sunny days.

 Lagos Portugal number of beach days per month

-Lagos for 2025
+Lagos in 2025

 The map below shows available accommodation options in Lagos.
 Simply adjust the dates to your planned holiday period to see current prices and availability.